didx-xyz/aries-cloudapi-python/docs/Quick Start Guide.md

 and a basic understanding of Docker and Docker Compose.

 1. Ensure you have Docker, Docker Compose, Bash, and Mise installed on your machine.
-The project will require about 5GB of free disk space, 4GB of RAM, and an average CPU like an Intel i5.
+The project will require about 25GB of free disk space, 16GB of RAM, and an average CPU like an modern Intel i5 (min 4 cores).

 2. In the root directory of the project, you can start the entire project: